-One area that is deficient in VS Code is the ability to perform file operations with commands.
-You need to jump into the File Explorer and get busy with your mouse most of the time. 🤕 I would like to stick to the keyboard for these actions, so I was looking for an extension to do this for me.
+VS Code does not have the ability to perform most file actions with commands.
+You need to hop into the File Explorer and get busy with your mouse most of the time. 🤕 I would like to stick to the keyboard for these actions, so I was looking for an extension to do this for me.

 There are some decent options available in the marketplace, but they tend to focus on a niche such as creating a new file (advanced-new-file), or they take a different approach to what I would like (File Utils).
 This is the